 Your best off setting a new furniture piece in your garage to let it off-gas there.

 Or pay more for something hand-made that won’t be plastic wrapped.

 Another great option if it’s in good condition is to ask to buy the store model.
 It may even come with a discount!

-11. Laundry Products
+11. Toxic Laundry Detergents and Products

 Detergent is a main contributor to indoor air pollution.
 Ever feel itchy after wearing a freshly washed shirt or pants?
 It’s probably your detergent.

 - SLS is bad stuff.
 We went over it above in the shampoo section.
 It’s not good for your skin.
 And it’s not good when it off gasses and gets inhaled.